 8. Remember the clearance distances when you place furniture or other objects within the area.
-DO NOT store wood, flammable liquids or other combustible materials too close to the unit.
+(DO NOT store wood, flammable liquids or other combustible materials too close to the unit.)

 9. Contact your local fire authority for information on how to handle a chimney fire.
 Have a clearly understood plan to handle a chimney fire.
-In the event of a chimney fire, turn air control to a closed position and CALL THE FIRE DEPARTMENT.
+In a chimney fire, turn the air control to a closed position, SLIDE IN THE PELLET SHUTOFF TOOL and CALL THE FIRE DEPARTMENT.